terraform-aviatrix-modules/terraform-aviatrix-oci-spoke/README.md

 key | value
 --- | ---
-name | Provide a name for VPC and Gateway resources.
-Result will be avx-\<name\>-spoke. region | OCI region to deploy the spoke VCN and gateway account | The OCI account name on the Aviatrix controller, under which the controller will deploy this VCN cidr | The IP CIDR wo be used to create the VCN
+region | OCI region to deploy the spoke VCN and gateway account | The OCI account name on the Aviatrix controller, under which the controller will deploy this VCN cidr | The IP CIDR wo be used to create the VCN